 Securities available for sale are recorded at fair value on a recurring basis.
 Securities held to maturity are generally recorded at cost and are only recorded at fair value to the extent a decline in fair value is determined to be other-than-temporary.
 Fair value measurement is based upon quoted prices, if available.
 If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
 Level 1 securities include those traded on an active exchange, such as the New York Stock Exchange, as well as U.S. Treasury securities.
 Level 2 securities include U.S. government and agency securities, mortgage and asset-backed securities and private collateralized mortgage obligations, municipal bonds, equity securities and corporate debt securities.
-The Level 3 securities consisted primarily of Z tranche mortgage-backed securities and corporate debt securities.
 On a quarterly basis, a secondary independent pricing service is used for the securities portfolio to validate the pricing from Heartland's primary pricing service.